cah-mod/csv.mod/README.md

-An abstraction of the text.csv module + a CSV writer.
+An abstraction of the text.csv module + a simple CSV writer.